Close

 Diatomaceous Earth (Food Grade)

 Food-grade diatomaceous earth is a natural, chemical-free option to treat the home environment.
 These fossilized remains of diatoms have sharp edges when viewed under a microscope.
-When fleas encounter food-grade diatomaceous earth (DE), they begin to dehydrate and die.
+When fleas encounter food-grade DE, they begin to dehydrate and die.

-When properly used, food-grade DE is generally safe for pets and people, but it should never be inhaled/breathed in.
+When properly used, food-grade DE is generally safe for pets and people, but it should never be inhaled.
 When applied to the pet’s skin, dryness and irritation may occur.

 Essential Oils (When Used Safely)